NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 other features being duplicated in the SfS terrain.
 Then, registration must be redone as discussed in the earlier sections.

-If in some low-light locations the SfS DEM still has seams, one may consider invoking ``sfs`` with ``--robust-threshold 0.004``, removing some of the offending images, or with a larger value for ``--shadow-threshold`` (such as 0.007 or 0.015) for those images, or a larger value for ``--blending-dist``.
+If in some low-light locations the SfS DEM still has seams, removing some of the offending images, or using larger value for ``--shadow-threshold`` (such as 0.007 or 0.015) for those images, or a larger value for ``--blending-dist``.
 A per-image shadow threshold which overrides the globally set value can be specified via ``--custom-shadow-threshold-list``.
 Sometimes this improves the solution in some locations while introducing artifacts in other.
+One can also try invoking ``sfs`` with ``--robust-threshold`` (try values of 0.1 and 0.005, perhaps).

 If the SfS DEM has localized defects, those can be fixed in a small region and then blended in.
 For example, a clip around the defect, perhaps of dimensions